-JICA also provides a variety of training for NGO staff.
-For example, JICA conducts (i) training for NGO organizational strengthening through the "Improve organizational skills!
-NGO Human Resource Development Training" for NGO staff that are to play active roles both domestically and overseas in future, (ii) Project cycle management (PCM) method training to enable personnel to acquire project planning, proposal, and evaluation skills in developing countries, (iii) dispatching of advisors with suitable knowledge and experience to strengthen NGO's institutional capacity in terms public relations, fundraising, and accounting, and (iv) dispatching of advisors to strengthen overseas NGO projects that provide expert guidance in strengthening abilities necessary to the effective implementation of projects in overseas.
+JICA also provides a variety of training for NGO staff members.
+For example, JICA conducts (i) training for NGO's organizational strength through the "Improve Organizational Skills!
+NGO Human Resource Development Training" for NGO staff members that are to play active roles both domestically and overseas in future, (ii) Project cycle management (PCM) method training to enable personnel to acquire project planning, proposal, and evaluation skills in developing countries, (iii) dispatching of advisors with suitable knowledge and experience to strengthen NGO's institutional capacities in terms of public relations, fundraising, and accounting, and (iv) dispatching of advisors to strengthen overseas NGO projects that provide expert guidance in strengthening abilities necessary to the effective implementation of projects overseas.